Maroons: Florida

-Maroons who escaped from the Thirteen Colonies and allied with Seminole Indians were one of the largest and most successful maroon communities in what is now Florida due to more rights and freedoms granted by the Spanish Empire.
+Maroons who escaped from the Thirteen Colonies and allied with Seminole Indians were one of the largest and most successful Maroon communities in what is now Florida due to more rights and freedoms extracted from the Spanish Empire.
 Some intermarried and were culturally Seminole; others maintained a more African culture.
-Descendants of those who were removed with the Seminole to Indian Territory in the 1830s are recognised as Black Seminoles.
+Descendants of those who were removed with the Seminole to Indian Territory in the 1830s are recognized as Black Seminoles.
 Many were formerly part of the Seminole Nation of Oklahoma, but have been excluded since the late 20th century by new membership rules that require proving Native American descent from historic documents.

+Georgia

+In the late 18th century, two Maroon settlements were established on Abercorn Island (then called Belleisle), situated upriver from Savannah along the Savannah River, in modern-day Effingham County.
+In 1787, these settlements were destroyed by a local militia.
+Afterwards, the Maroons established another settlement at Bear Creek, though this settlement was also raided and its leader was killed.